Usability Metrics that Matter: A Practical Approach to Measuring Usability

 Combining both types of metrics gives a fuller picture of user interaction.
 Use quantitative metrics to measure what users are doing and qualitative metrics to understand why they are behaving that way.

 Collecting data is only half the battle.
-Interpreting UX metrics in a meaningful way can be often challenging, especially when the results aren’t straightforward.
+Interpreting usability metrics in a meaningful way can be often challenging, especially when the results aren’t straightforward.

 - For example, an increase in time on task might indicate a usability problem, but it could also mean users are engaging more deeply with content.